GT-Quantum-Computing-Association/LogicalQ/paper/paper.md

 # Scholarly Work

-`LogicalQ` development has largely been driven by an ongoing research project to optimize the scheduling of QEMDAC components in quantum circuits, with the motivation of performing fault-tolerant Hamiltonian simulations of physical theories on quantum hardware.
+`LogicalQ` development has largely been driven by an ongoing research project to optimize the scheduling of QEMDAC components in quantum circuits, with the motivation of performing fault-tolerant Hamiltonian simulations of lattice gauge theories and other physical models on quantum hardware.
+This involves code switching between QEC and QED codes depending on the error-criticality of a part of a circuit, made less complex by `LogicalQ`'s generalized framework for stabilizer codes.
+There is also ongoing work on genetic algorithm-based optimization of physical and logical dynamical decoupling sequences for these applications and others in science.

 # Acknowledgements